A 65-year-old veteran who has been living on the street for over a decade.

 Transform Public and Private Systems

-We seek to transform public and private systems, helping them to implement effective policies and programs, collaborate within and across agencies, track outcomes, and evaluate their performance.
+We seek to transform public and private systems, helping them to implement effective anti-racist policies and programs, collaborate within and across agencies, track outcomes, and evaluate their performance.

-Learn about our pilot program Secure Jobs CT
+Learn more about Secure Jobs Connecticut

 Increase Civic and Political Will & Investment